 A new novel, the next two Aftermath titles and a handful of short stories were announced at NYCC this afternoon.

-Aftermath: Lie Debt (September 2016) and Aftermath: Empire’s End (2017?) will be the next two from Chuck Wendig, while Claudia Gray has New Republic: Bloodlines set for a spring 2016 release.
+Aftermath: Life Debt (Summer 2016) and Aftermath: Empire’s End (2017) will be the next two from Chuck Wendig, while Claudia Gray has New Republic: Bloodlines set for a spring 2016 release.
 It’ll be set six years before The Force Awakens, and it doesn’t seem to be a Lost Stars sequel.
 (The Life Debt and Bloodline covers were spotted earlier today by Jedi Bibliothek.)
+UPDATE: Chuck Wendig on the upcoming books.

 At the panel, Pablo Hidalgo said that the Story Group took into account worldbuilding from George Lucas, the early Micheal Arnt script, and things Rian Johnson wanted to explore in VIII when building Journey to The Force Awakens.
 They’ve closely mapped out what happens after Return of the Jedi – revolving around Jakku – and the lead-in to The Force Awakens, but things between those two points are looser for creative freedom.
 He said to reread the Journey books in a year, and see what you catch.